 If behavior is identified that raises concerns regarding the treatment and social interactions of a child, but does not meet GSFIS’s definition of sexual harassment, a conclusion of inappropriate behavior will be reached.

 As a result of the 2020 pandemic, we have been forced to learn new ways of conducting school.
 As we have learned this new technology, we have become convinced that some of these techniques need to become a permanent part of how we educate our students.
 Starting in the 2020/2021 school year, all students/teachers will be enrolled in “virtual classrooms” and should be able to participate in “video conferences.”
 When school is meeting in our physical location, these features will merely supplement our teaching.
 However, when physically meeting together is not possible due to pandemic, political unrest, or prolonged student illness, etc., we will rely heavily on these platforms for instruction, assessment and communication.
 We will work with teachers to learn these new technologies and to ensure that every teacher has the means with which to use these programs.
-More details will be communicated at a later date.

 Out of respect and privacy of the students and their families, we ask that you not share identifiable images of students on social media unless the parent/guardian has indicated “YES” on the GSFIS Media Consent Form for “Public Platforms.”
 Social media includes, but is not limited to, your personal Instagram, Facebook, blogs, newsletters, e-newsletters.